-There is no ‘love jihad’ under current laws, Home Ministry tells Lok Sabha
+‘Love jihad’ is not defined under current laws, home ministry tells Lok Sabha

-Minister of State Kishan Reddy said while there was no love jihad cases, the NIA had probed two inter-faith marriages in Kerala.
+Minister of State Kishan Reddy said while there were no ‘love jihad’ cases, the NIA had investigated two inter-faith marriages in Kerala.

-The Union Home Ministry on Tuesday told the Lok Sabha that there was nothing called “love jihad” under current laws in the country.
+The Union Home Ministry on Tuesday told the Lok Sabha that there was nothing defined as “love jihad” under current laws in the country.
 “Love jihad” is a term frequently used by Hindutva organisations to allege a conspiracy by Muslim men to marry women from other religions solely to convert them to Islam.

-“The term ‘Love Jihad’ is not defined under the extant laws,” Minister of State in the Ministry of Home Affairs, G Kishan Reddy, said in response to a written question.
+“The term ‘love jihad’ is not defined under the extant laws,” Minister of State in the Ministry of Home Affairs, G Kishan Reddy, said in response to a written question.

 Congress MP from Kerala, Benny Behanan, had posed the question.
 He asked if the government was aware of the Kerala High Court’s observation that there was no love jihad in the state and if any central agency had reported any cases of love jihad from Kerala in the past two years.